MTKruto/website/src/editing-inline-messages.md

 ## Editing the Reply Markup

-the context shortcut for {{ "editInlineMessageReplyMarkup" |> m }} lets you change the inline keyboard.
+The context shortcut for {{ "editInlineMessageReplyMarkup" |> m }} lets you change the inline keyboard.

 ```ts
 client.callbackQuery("refresh", async (ctx) => {